LucasLimaPinho/sparkling/README.md

 # Dataframe

-Dataframe is the monst common Strutured API and simply represents a table of data with rows and columns.
+Dataframe is the most common Strutured API and simply represents a table of data with rows and columns.
 The list that defines the columns and the types within those columns is called schema.
 You can think of a Datagrame as a spreadsheet with named columns.

+DataFrames are a distributed collection of objects of type Row that can hold various types of tabular data.

 To allow every executor to perform work in parallel, Spark breaks up the data into chunks called partitions.
 A partition is a collection of rows that sit on one physical machine in your cluster.
 If you have ine partition, Spark will have a parallelism of only one, even if you have thousand of executors.
 If you have many partitions but only one executor, Spark still have a parallelism of only because there is only one computation resource.